Skip to main content

 Neural Tube Development

 The neural tube is a structure in the early embryo that eventually develops into the brain and spinal cord.
 Proper formation and closure of the neural tube are critical for normal central nervous system development.
-Defects in this process can lead to conditions like spina bifida, where the neural tube fails to close completely.
+Defects in this process can lead to conditions like spina bifida, where the neural tube does not close completely, resulting in various physical and neurological issues.

 Recommended video: